Reginald Fernandes: Career

-He sold up to 5000 copies of his books, according to news reports, and some got reprinted; yet "the pundits of the Konkani language did not find any merit in his literature, probably because it was written in the Roman script."
+He sold up to 5000 copies of his books, according to news reports, and some were reprinted; yet "the pundits of the Konkani language did not find any merit in his literature, probably because it was written in the Roman script."

 Fernandes wrote fiction and romance, with an "imaginative approach" toe "effective descriptions of the situation".
 "Many readers would anxiously wait until his next book would be out in the market.
 There were many instances where he books became the best-sellers," says an article in The Navhind Times.

 He was a writer, and a versatile musician trained in the trumpet and violin.
 Reginald led his own bad, and would perform at weddings, parties, hotels, feasts and tiatr (Konkani theatre performances).
 He has also performed out of India, and was an artiste at the All India Radio.

 His band was called Reggie and his Melodians.Before that, he also was a key performer in bands such as Nellie's Dance Band, Vincente Carmine and his Orchestra, Mikey and Johnie's Orchestra, and Alfred Rose's Rose Buds, besides others.
 Fernandes is also known to have contributed to the music of the Bollywood film industry.